Homemade Grappa

 Tradition

-Grappa has a history steeped in tradition and adventure.
-Let's imagine grandparents, with mischievous smiles, sipping their homemade grappas on cold winter evenings, recounting stories of times gone by as the fire crackled in the fireplace.
-It was a time when grappa was an elixir reserved for the boldest, a remedy for body and spirit.
+We can picture our grandparents, with a mischievous smile, sipping their homemade Grappa on cold winter evenings, recounting stories of times gone by while the fire crackled in the fireplace.
+It was a Grappa that warmed both body and spirit.

-The DIY Phenomenon and Micro-Distilleries
+The DIY trend and micro-distilleries

 vinaccia-grappa-capana-alambicco